 b.
-Eligibility
+ELIGIBILITY

 Eligibility for work study is predicated on Pell eligibility, satisfactory academic progress, and unmet need.
 A student who is eligible for Pell (even if he or she does not receive Pell) and who has sufficient unmet need to receive work study funds may be considered eligible.
 Students in work study positions must maintain satisfactory academic standards.
-Students must be eligible for employment in the United States.
+Satisfactory academic progress will differ depending on which type of work study the student receives, see Table I. Students must be eligible for employment in the United States.
 The NWIC Human Resources office reserves the right to reject a work study candidate based on previous employment history at NWIC.
 Work study students must represent NWIC in a positive way.
 The Vice President of Instruction and Student Services has the right to reject a work study candidate based on student behavior and representation.